 Understanding project management basics and learning Agile techniques, such as Lean and Kanban, will help your team become more proactive so you can quickly cope with change and bounce back.
 In fact, 63% of Agile marketers say they are “very satisfied” with the way their team manages work according to our Agile Marketing Report.
 You can't avoid change, so may as well learn how to embrace it.

 5. Builds confidence

 Investing in solutions to drive your team’s success will not only make you stand out as an excellent manager, but it will help build confidence and trust across your team.
 Having a clear path that’s rigid enough to provide structure, but flexible enough to adapt to your workflow, will provide performance metrics and reveal where your team excels.
 This also allows you to showcase your team’s hard work and gives you a reason to celebrate all wins, both big and small.

 Ready to learn some project management basics?
 Start here:

-- – Learn how to build everything from GTD folders to Gantt Charts.
+- The Ultimate Guide to Project Management - Wondering how to learn project management skills as a manager?
 This comprehensive guide is the only basic project management course you need to get started.

-- – If you don't mind investing a bit of money learning about project management basics, a step-by-step approach to managing projects might be the perfect way to introduce project management best practices to your team.
+- HBR Guide to Project Management - If you don't mind investing a bit of money learning about project management basics, a step-by-step approach might be the perfect way to introduce project management best practices to your team.

 What project management basics helped you become a better manager?